-But the stock market is more than just traders and investors.
-There are also brokers, stock exchanges, regulators, financial intermediaries, investment managers, and more.
+In general, the stock market is more than just traders and retail investors.
+There are stock brokers, stock exchanges, regulators, financial intermediaries, investment managers, and more.
 And everyone who transacts or is involved in the stock market is called a stock market participant.

 Investors are individuals who own, buy and sell stocks in publicly listed companies and provide businesses with capital.
 Investors who own stocks are also called stockholders or shareholders.